brantondemoss/brantondemoss.github.io/writing/seismicgan/index.md

 While we can train a neural network to estimate these arrivals when available, often no human-labeled first breaks are available, even if interesting raw seismic data is.
 In cases like these we still want our neural network to learn *something* from the data, even if the exact task-label is unavailable.

-The data itself contains a wealth of geologic information which the neural network could likely extract valuable information from to improve its internal represenation of seismic data in general.
-If we could somehow train the neural network on the raw data without labels, and still have it learn meaningful features and representations, it could likely transfer this knowledge to downstream tasks like first break picking.
+The data itself contains a wealth of geologic information which the neural network could likely extract to improve its internal represenation of seismic data in general.
+We would like to find a way to train the neural network on the raw data without labels, and still have it learn meaningful features and representations which it could transfer to other downstream tasks like first break picking.

 ## Autoencoders
 This is the general idea behind autoencoders, a class of neural networks which attempt to estimate their own input, and in which the data is forced through a network with a *bottleneck layer* in the middle, such that the dimension of the bottleneck (usually denoted $\vec{z}$) is much lower than the dimension of the input data, $\vec{x}$: $\text{dim}(\vec{z}) \ll \text{dim}(\vec{x})$.